 These accusations do not usually survive an encounter with general knowledge on the subject.
-The argument is very often in the detail, and for these details I would like to refer you to one of the two excellent grey squirrel advocacy website that I am aware of: http://i-csrs.com/basic-information-about-squirrels and http://www.grey-squirrel.org.uk/index.php.
-What I would like to do here is give a general overview of the red squirrels, trees and birds issues,then dwell on the language that the myth is formulated in, and end with putting our attitude to the grey squirrel in the wider context of ethics, thus attempting to answer the question of why the myth takes hold in society.
+The argument is very often in the detail, but what I would like to do here is give a general overview of the red squirrels, trees and birds issues,then dwell on the language that the myth is formulated in, and end with putting our attitude to the grey squirrel in the wider context of ethics, thus attempting to answer the question of why the myth takes hold in society.

 THE GREYS AND THE RED

 Another factor that is mentioned in this connection the the pox virus.
 It kill red squirrels (thought they are slowly developing immunity to it), whereas the more robust greys carry the virus without becoming ill themselves.
 This fact leads to the accusation that greys are killing reds with the pox virus.
 This accusation, however, does not take into account the actual process of disease transmission.
-In practice the reds do not get the pox from the greys, but from fellow reds.
-In the majority of areas where the disease first broke out at the beginning of the 20th century there were no grey squirrels at all.
-In fact, the artificial maintenance of red squirrel colonies in England is partly to blame: feeding stations cause a high concentration of animals in one place, which provides ideal conditions for the virus to spread.
-The dead bodies of red squirrels who died from the pox are found near feeders, not near borders of areas with a high grey population.
-It must also be stressed that the pox virus accounts for very few cases of the unnatural deaths of red squirrels: 2%, compared with 50% from road accidents.
-Now there is a new disease threatening red squirrels, namely leprosy.
-And the artificial maintenance of red squirrel colonies, feeding stations, are implicated in the spread of this disease as well.
-Fortunately for the greys, they have not been blamed for this one.
+In practice the vast majority of the reds do not get the pox from the greys, but from fellow reds.
+In most areas where the disease first broke out at the beginning of the 20th century there were no grey squirrels at all.
+In fact, grey squirrels are only indirectly to blame for the pox, whereas the artificial maintenance of red squirrel colonies in England can be blamed directly: feeding stations cause a high concentration of animals in one place, which provides ideal conditions for the virus to spread.

 These considerations lead to the following conclusion: ‘It is widely argued that controlling grey squirrel numbers is the best way of conserving red squirrels.
 However, there is little evidence to support this belief.’
 (Harris, et al., Bristol University, 2008.)